faridEsnaashari/twitter/README.md

 You can read thier document as follow:
 #### signin(GET) "*rootEndPoint*/signin":
-**Description:** you can signin a user with this route.
-A verification code send to user.
+**Description:** You can signin a user with this route.

 **Requst parameters:**
 - **In query:**
-    - phonenumber:
+    - signin_token:
     - required: YES
     - type: string
-    - Description: The phonenumber of the user you want to sign it in.
+    - Description: The signin_token you get use /verifycode route.
-    - example: "09140466901"
+    - example: "eyJhbGciOiJIUzI1NiJ9.Mg.ikcgElRKwoqfHe4I1YP7xtaDuWigSqt-jeDuyqZ3NHw"

 **Response body:**
 - Status code: 200
     - description: If there is no problem, the server return this object as response:
+    - body:

+        ```javascript
+        {
+            status: <Integer>,
+            success: <Boolean>,
+            message: <String>,
+            usertoken: <String>
+        }
+        ```

+    - for example the response body may be like this:

+        ```javascript
+        {
+            status: 200,
+            success: true,
+            message: "signin operation done successfully",
+            usertoken: "eyJhbGciOiJIUzI1NiJ9.Mg.ikcgElRKwoqfHe4I1YP7xtaDuWigSqt-jeDuyqZ3NHw"
+        }
+        ```

+***

+- Status code: 403
+    - description: If signin_token is invalid, you get a response like this:
     - body:

         ```javascript